 Have your house smell like the holiday season when you bake this Whole Grain Orange Cranberry Bread.
-Bake loaves as holiday gifts that your friends and family will love and they won’t even know it’s healthy!
+Bake loaves as holiday gifts that your friends and family will love and they won’t even know it’s lightened up!

 I absolutely love baking during this time of year.
 Many gifts I like to give come in the form of food.
 When I was younger, I used to help my mom bake mini quick breads to give to our neighbors, teachers, mailman, etc. to spread the holiday cheer.
 They were always wrapped with a nice bow and a little note attached.
 Everyone likes a homemade treat to enjoy during the hectic holiday season.